ceres-solver/ceres-solver/docs/source/building.rst

 #.
 The default build is Debug; consider switching it to release mode.
 #.
 Currently ``system_test`` is not working properly.
 #.
-If you build Ceres as a DLL with Visual Studio (BUILD_SHARED_LIBS),
-   you have to compile your own code with the flag CERES_USING_SHARED_LIBRARY.
-#.
 CMake puts the resulting test binaries in ``ceres-bin/examples/Debug``
    by default.
 #.
 The solvers supported on Windows are ``DENSE_QR``, ``DENSE_SCHUR``,